Timeline

 How will I know if my abstract has been accepted or not?

-Decisions will be communicated via email and within the GOLD program in line with the calendar dates listed above.
+Decisions will be communicated via email and within the EXBO abstract platform in line with the calendar dates listed above.

 What are the review criteria?